I may earn money or products from the companies mentioned in this post. Please click my Disclosure Policy to learn more

 PAINT BRUSH

-A paint brush is an essential painter’s tool, obviously.
-But not just any old brush, a high-quality paint brush.
-This is one of those tools that is a must-buy in my book.
+A paint brush is an essential tool for a painter, obviously.
+But not just any old brush; a high-quality brush is a must-buy in my book.

-Having a high-quality paint brush will make a difference in the paint application.
-It will glide on smoothly with ease creating a beautiful finish.
-Not only will a high-quality brush make your paint application easier and better but it will also last you a long time being that you take proper care of it.
+Having a high-quality paintbrush will make a difference in the paint application.
+It will glide on smoothly, creating a beautiful finish.
+Not only will a high-quality brush make your paint application easier and better, but it will also last a long time if you take proper care of it.

 As for sizes, I suggest a 2 1/2 inch angled brush. and 1 inch brush.